matbra/pyjamendo/README.md

 A Python module to access the Jamendo API v3.0.
 Until now, only a small subset of functionality provided by the Jamendo API is supported.
 A detailed description of the API can be found at https://developer.jamendo.com/v3.0.

 Until now, only the search for *tracks* is supported.

-The results are returned

 ## Installation
 pyjamendo can be installed from the source code via setuptools: